kamilpalka/kamilpalka/README.md

 # Hi there 👋

 I'm Kamil and I like to work with code and learning new technologies.
-Programming is my passion and my favourite language is JavaScript/TypeScript.
+Programming is my passion and my favourite programming language is JavaScript/TypeScript.
-I'm currently improving my coding skills by learning game development in Phaser3 game engine and vanilla JavaScript.
+I'm currently improving my coding skills by learning game development in Phaser3 Game Framework, THREE.js and vanilla JavaScript.

 You can check my progress on this journey in my repositories